-Remote Work Doesn’t Work For New Hires Without Some Training.
+Remote Work Only Work For New Hires With Some Training.

-Starting your first job out of college, starting a career, or an internship is often a challenge.
+Starting your first job out of college, career, or internship is often challenging.
 Thrown into a new environment with new people, management, and new systems, it takes time to learn who are your colleagues, boss, and priorities.
 You feel like a fish out of water.
 However, working remotely for a new employee for the first time may be too overwhelming, even for the most confident person.

-As an example, Google has said they intend to keep employees working from home until mid-2021.
-At a minimum, these organizations need to make exceptions for new hires to acclimate them to the home office for some time.
-Management needs to be sensitive to increased communication, clarity about the priorities, and sharing their expectations to new employees.
+For example, Google has said they intend to keep employees working from home until mid-2021.
+At a minimum, these organizations must make exceptions for new hires to acclimate them to the home office for some time.
+Management needs to be sensitive to increased communication, clarity about the priorities, and sharing their expectations with new employees.

 Lack Of Adequate Technology At Home

-The lack of access to broadband Internet in rural and poor communities is not a new problem.
-About 5.6% of our population in rural markets lack access, according to the FCC.
-Some say it is higher than that.
-With the lack of high-speed connections, the digital divide became far more visible during the pandemic.
+Access to broadband Internet in rural and poor communities remains a problem.
+According to the FCC, about 70% of the US population in rural markets had broadband and mobile access in 2018.
+The digital divide became far more visible during the pandemic due to the lack of high-speed connections.
 Some work-at-home employees may rely on satellite connections or travel to the next town to a library to get links to participate in video conference calls.
-Some families may not afford subscription services, internet capacity, or equipment to work from home.
+Some families may need help to afford subscription services, internet capacity, or equipment to work from home.
 They may have been using mobile devices that are not suitable for work.

-Employees, not just new hires, have expressed feelings of isolation when working at home.
+Employees, not just new hires, have expressed isolation when working at home.
 There are fewer chances for employees to be engaged or socialize with others when working from home.
 The camaraderie at the office is often a big motivator but is more awkward when everyone is at different locations.
-Having zoom calls can be stilted or challenging when some people have dogs or kids in the background.
-I am guilty of having that background noise when speaking to my boss.
+Zoom calls can be challenging when some people have dogs or kids in the background.

 Difficult To Unplug From Work

-While a work-life balance is usually an advantage of working from home, some find it difficult to separate your career and personal life.
-You may be working longer hours because you are not commuting and have free time.
+While a work-life balance is usually an advantage of working from home, some find it difficult to separate their career and personal life.
+You may work longer hours because you are not commuting and have free time.
 What sometimes helps is to write out my to-do list for the following day as a final task in the evening.

-There are plenty of distractions around my house that remind me that I am working from home.
-I block it out during the day, but I usually get a tap from the dog or one of my kids telling me it is time to stop.
-It is a good idea to have boundaries between my physical desk and home life, but my husband commandeered the house’s best space.
+Plenty of distractions around my house remind me that I work from home.
+I block it out during the day, but I usually get a tap from the dog or one of my kids telling me it is time to have dinner.
+Having boundaries between my physical desk and home life is a good idea, but my husband commandeered the house’s best space.

 The rapid move to remote working for many organizations happened quickly due to the pandemic.
 Working from home was already a growing trend and, for many, a desirable perk.
-There are many advantages of working remotely, but it is not for everyone.
-We addressed some of the critical disadvantages or situations where remote working may be problematic.
-To some degree, management may improve the work-from-home experience simply by being more sensitive to employee needs.
-The lack of broadband technology in rural areas requires government intervention to improve connectivity and our aging electronic grid, which we address here.
+Remote working has many advantages, but it is only for some.
+Management may improve the work-from-home experience simply by being more sensitive to employee needs.

 Thank you for reading!
-If you found some value in this article, please consider subscribing to The Cents of Money and get our weekly newsletters.
+If you found some value in this article, please consider subscribing to The Cents of Money.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.